astronomer/docs/software_versioned_docs/version-0.32/deployment-logs.md

 description: View and search Airflow webserver, scheduler, and worker logs via the Astronomer Software UI.
 ---

-The Software UI allows you to look up and search Airflow logs emitted by your webserver, scheduler, worker(s), and git-sync Pods for any Deployment you have access to.
+The Software UI allows you to look up and search Apache Airflow® logs emitted by your webserver, scheduler, worker(s), and git-sync Pods for any Deployment you have access to.

 ### Interpreting logs